Harrix/harrix-pylib/docs/funcs_md.md

 - Files will be combined in a folder if either:
   1. The folder directly contains at least 2 markdown files, or
   2. The folder and its subfolders together contain at least 2 markdown files.
+- Folders are processed from the deepest level up, allowing parent folders to use already combined .g.md files from subfolders.

 Example: